History of NDSME

 Over the years many successful exhibitions were held and model making had broadened its horizons.
 In the early days, steam locomotives and stationary engines dominated the scene.
 Fine decorative wood and metal crafts provided a more artistic content to the exhibitions.
 In 2003 space was given to almost every type of model-making activity.
 Aircraft and marine vessels built in plastics or glass reinforced resins, as well as metals.
 The military modellers showed their skills with realistic men, weapons and vehicles produced in plastic and die cast metal.
 There were some fine examples of wooden farm equipment of a bygone age and perhaps a few clocks.
 Visitors should remember that these detailed models are fashioned from raw materials; few components are bought in ready-made.

 In 2002 plans were drawn up and agreed for a building to house the rolling stock and provide a place for members to meet and service the proposed rolling stock for the ground level railway.
 Work started and went on through the winter of 2002-3.
 With the help of one professional bricklayer members were able to erect the new club house that was officially opened by the Mayor on 3rd June 2004.
 Track laying had already started and was successfully completed in time to open for the public on Easter Sunday and Monday 2006.
 Since 2006, trains for the public have been offered every Sunday during the season, a tradition that, with a brief interruption in 2016, continues.
 A station canopy was completed by April 2008 and another canopy over the raised track was in use by May 2009.
 A tunnel was opened in 2014, extensive trackwork laid in 2015 and a new signal box was commissioned in 2016.
 Visiting engines are welcomed and may work hauling passenger trains.
-There are regular working parties on Tuesdays, and an extensive signalling system is currently being installed.
+There are regular working parties on Tuesdays throught the year and an extensive signalling system is currently being installed.

-The society’s public railway has become so popular that now the ndsme is able to donate thousands of pounds to local schools and other charities , rather than the hundreds of forty years ago.
-In 2016, for the first time and as an experiment, Santa Specials were run in December and, like the summer trains, these have proved highly popular.
+The society’s public railway has become so popular that now the ndsme is able to donate thousands of pounds to local schools and other charities, rather than the hundreds of forty years ago.
+In 2016, for the first time and as an experiment, Santa Specials were run in December and, like the summer trains, these proved highly popular.
 In 2019, the society celebrated sixty years of trains in the park.